lexical-lsp/lexical/pages/glossary.md

 An Elixir struct that represents the current state of an elixir project.
 See `Lexical.Project`.

-### Providers and Provider Handlers

-- What do they represent?
-Are there good analogs people are familiar with?

 ### The Convertible protocol

 Some LSP data structures cannot be trivially converted to Elixir terms.